Chronos-Vault/chronos-vault-platform-/replit.md

 ## Recent Changes

+- January 6, 2025: Successfully deployed complete Chronos Vault project to GitHub organization at https://github.com/Chronos-Vault
+- January 6, 2025: All 5 repositories uploaded with professional structure and documentation
+- January 6, 2025: GitHub organization now live and ready for public collaboration and developer recruitment
 - January 5, 2025: Completed professional GitHub organization setup with 5 specialized repositories
 - January 5, 2025: Created comprehensive documentation and professional READMEs for all repositories
-- January 5, 2025: Prepared upload guide for seamless GitHub integration via Replit Version Control
-- January 5, 2025: User expressed strong confidence in project potential and revolutionary impact

 ## Changelog